Excellence with a Personal Touch

 The Value of an Education at McNeese

-Locally, McNeese serves as an economic and workforce development partner for Southwest Louisiana employers.
-Located in one of the fastest growing areas in the state, the local petrochemical, agricultural and hospitality industries, as well as hospitals and public and private schools throughout SWLA, rely on McNeese to provide well-qualified employees.
+Located in Lake Charles, Louisiana, McNeese serves as an economic and workforce development partner Southwest Louisiana employers.
+Located in one of the fastest growing areas in the state, McNeese provides well-qualified employees the local petrochemical, agricultural and hospitality industries, as well as hospitals and public and private schools throughout SWLA.
 Our graduates also go on to successfully start their own businesses, from law offices to veterinary practices.

 But our impact stretches beyond the SWLA community.
 Throughout the U.S. and abroad, McNeese alums are changing lives and making valuable contributions.
 Graduates have gone on to become successful CEOs and lawmakers, pioneering doctors and scientists, groundbreaking entertainers and professional athletes, and award-winning artists and authors.